-Patients at Houston Orthodontic Specialists sometimes ask things like can I drink alcohol with braces or can you drink with Invisalign?
+Patients at Houston Orthodontic Specialists sometimes ask things like can I drink alcohol with braces or can I drink with Invisalign?
 The answer varies depending on whether you have traditional braces or clear aligners.
 With traditional braces, they’re bonded to your teeth and they’re typically made of stainless steel or a ceramic material that resists staining, so you can drink whatever you’d like to a certain extent.
-With Invisalign, you’ll have to remove your aligners (we’ll get to why shortly) before you drink anything aside from cool or room temperature water.
+With Invisalign, you’ll have to remove your aligners (we’ll get to why shortly) before you drink anything aside from cool or room-temperature water.

-Drinking and Teeth: The Basics
+Drinking and Teeth: the Basics

 We all have bacteria in our mouth, some of which is good and some harmful.
 The harmful bacteria feed off the sugar and starches you eat and drink.
 When they do this, they release acids that eat away at your tooth enamel and form a sticky substance called plaque.
 Eventually, this can lead to cavities.
 This is why it’s best to have drinks like soda, sweetened iced tea, certain cocktails, juice and sports drinks in moderation, whether you’re in orthodontic treatment or not.